MorseCodePodcast/MorseCodePodcast.github.io/README.md

 # MorseCodePodcast
-A podcast that releases regular episodes with the goal of helping people train their ability to recognize Morse Code.
+An automated podcast that releases daily episodes.
+The goal of this project is to help people train their ability to recognize Morse Code.
+I mainly built this as a way to get familiar with github workflows with the added benefit of teaching myself Morse Code along the way.
+This uses fortune, espeak, and ebook3cw to make the shownotes and then upload various speed episodes to archive.org